uhuohuy/GazPNE2/README.md

 Test your own data: Set <*input*> to 0 and set <*input_file*> to the path of your data.
 It is a .txt file with each line corresponding to a tweet message.

+Test our manually annotated data (3000 tweets): Set <*input*> to 2.

-Test our annotated data: Set <*input*> to 4, then you will get the result of partial datasets since some are not publicly available and should be requested from the authors of the data. datasets [a,b,c]  can be obtained from https://rebrand.ly/LocationsDataset. datasets [e,f] can be obtained from https://revealproject.eu/geoparse-benchmark-open-dataset/. datasets [g,h] can be obtained by contacting the [author](https://www.researchgate.net/publication/342550989_Knowledge-based_rules_for_the_extraction_of_complex_fine-grained_locative_references_from_tweets) of the data.
+Test public datasets: Set <*input*> to 4, then you will get the result of partial datasets since some are not publicly available and should be requested from the authors of the data. datasets [a,b,c]  can be obtained from https://rebrand.ly/LocationsDataset. datasets [e,f] can be obtained from https://revealproject.eu/geoparse-benchmark-open-dataset/. datasets [g,h] can be obtained by contacting the [author](https://www.researchgate.net/publication/342550989_Knowledge-based_rules_for_the_extraction_of_complex_fine-grained_locative_references_from_tweets) of the data.